petkaantonov/bluebird/docs/docs/api/promise.some.md

 ) -> Promise
 ```

-Given an [`Iterable`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols)\(arrays are `Iterable`\), or a promise of an `Iterable`, which produces promises (or a mix of promises and values), iterate over all the values in the `Iterable` into an array and return a promise that is fulfilled as soon `count` promises are fulfilled in the array.
+Given an [`Iterable`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols)\(arrays are `Iterable`\), or a promise of an `Iterable`, which produces promises (or a mix of promises and values), iterate over all the values in the `Iterable` into an array and return a promise that is fulfilled as soon as `count` promises are fulfilled in the array.
 The fulfillment value is an array with `count` values in the order they were fulfilled.

 This example pings 4 nameservers, and logs the fastest 2 on console: